cbreiner/fantasy_football/README.md

 ### Season Power Rankings

 Now how do we compare seasons from one year against seasons from another?
-The main problem is that average points (a major factor in the RAW power ranking) change from season to season based on rules, evolving league play etc. This is where the seasons power rankings come into play.
-They will tell you how dominant you were in a given season.
+The main problem is that average points (a major factor in the RAW power ranking) change from season to season based on rules, evolving league play etc. This is where the season power rankings come into play.
+They will tell you how dominant you were in a given season aim to equalize so we can compare seasons across years.

 Simply we take a given Power Ranking and compare it against the average raw power ranking from everyone else in the league that seasons.
 This way in a given season about half of the leauge will be above 1.0 and half below 1.0.

 - A season above 1.0 and you had a good chance to make the playoffs.